 If the tops of your toes or sides of your feet develop thickened layers of skin, you probably have corns or calluses.
 The podiatrists at Bay Area Foot Care regularly work with patients to alleviate the source of friction and prevent further corns and calluses from developing.
 If you’ve tried various forms of at-home treatment without a difference in your symptoms, seek treatment today.
-Bay Area Foot Care has locations in San Rafael, Castro Valley, Pleasanton, Oakland, Walnut Creek, and San Leandro, California, as well as in the neighborhoods of Lower Pacific Heights, Inner Richmond, NoPa, and the Mission District in San Francisco.
+Bay Area Foot Care has locations in San Rafael, Concord, Castro Valley, Pleasanton, Oakland, Walnut Creek, Carmichael, Sacramento, and San Leandro, California, as well as in the neighborhoods of Lower Pacific Heights, Inner Richmond, NoPa, and the Mission District in San Francisco.
 Call the office nearest you or click the online booking tool today.

 If your skin experiences pressure or friction on a regular basis, you might develop a corn or callus.
 Corns and calluses can develop anywhere on your body, but they’re especially common on your feet and toes, usually as a result of wearing tight or ill-fitting shoes or socks.

 They might also develop due to irregularities affecting your feet, such as bunions, hammertoes, or bumps caused by rheumatoid arthritis.
 Other factors can also contribute to corns and calluses, including flatfeet and bone spurs, or pressure caused by an abnormal gait.